Do you have a shopping list of everything I need for my home studio?

 Do I talk into the top or side of a microphone?

-There are two common types of microphones side address and end (or top) address.
-A small icon showing the pickup pattern of a side address microphone (VO: 1-A, TLM 103) indicates where you speak.
-On an end address microphone (Sennheiser 416, RE-20) the front of the microphone is located at the opposite end of the XLR connector.
+There are two common types of studio microphones: side address and end (or top) address.
+A small icon showingthe pickup pattern of a side address microphone like the VO: 1-A indicates where you should speak.
+On an end address microphone like the Sennheiser 416 you speak in to the ‘top’ of the opposite end of the mic cable connector.

 What is a shockmount?
 Do I need one?

-Shockmounts de-couple or "separate" the microphone from the mic stand and the environment.
-The shockmount will minimize floor noise as well as any noise induced by people handling the microphone stand.
-Shockmounts should be part of your "standard equipment" when recording.
+Shockmounts physically de-coupleor "separate" the microphone from the mic stand and the recordingenvironment.
+The shockmount will help minimize room noise and should be part ofyour standard equipment when recording.

 What is a USB Microphone, are they professional sounding?

 A USB microphone's advantage is that it provides an all-in-one recording solution.
 All of the necessary preamps and A/D converters have been built into the microphone.
-The disadvantage is the much larger size of the mic to accommodate those electronics and there very few USB microphone who's sound rivals that of a component solution i.e. the best sounding mic on your voice and a free-standing audio converter that can be used on any microphone you buy now or in the future.
+One disadvantage is the much larger size of the mic to accommodate those electronics and that you are paying for those electronics every time you buy another USB mic.
+The biggest disadvantage is that very few USB microphone’s have the audio quality of a component solution i.e. the best sounding mic on your voice and a free-standing audio converter that can be used on any microphone you buy now or in the future.

 Which recording software sounds better?

 None of them actually!
 Software doesn't have a sound it merely manipulates digital ones and zeros.
-However every software has an interface that an individual may find easy and intuitive or confusing and frustrating.
-You can download trial versions of most recording software to see what feels right for you.
+However,every software has an interface that an individual may find easy and intuitive or confusing and frustrating.
+It’s smart to download trial versions of recording software to see what feels right for you.
 Also consider the support the company gives and though there are several free recording programs available remember that you will get no support!

 Which Porta-Booth should I buy?

 For travel and auditioning at home the Porta-Booth Plus is a lightweight solution that easily travels in carry-on luggage.
-Our Porta-Booth Pro is more than twice the size of the Plus and handles much larger microphones, longer scripts and provides the acoustic sound of a human size sound booth while still being easy to travel with.
-A large percentage of Porta-Booth Pro owners use their booth as their home and on-the-road studio, and more and more Porta-Booth fans own both booths : the Plus for short trips and Pro at home and on long vacations.
+Our Porta-Booth Pro is more than three times the size of the Plus and handles much larger microphones, longer scripts and rivals the acoustic sound of a human-size sound booth while still being easy to travel with.
+A large percentage of Porta-Booth Pro owners use their booth as their home and on-the-road studio, and more and more Porta-Booth fans own both booths: the Plus for short trips and a Pro used at home and on location.